 The palace is on Rajgarh Hill, the Residency Snow View, once occupied by the British, is on Pandhewa Hill and the town of Chail is situated on the third hill Sadh Tiba.
 This small village also boasts of the world's highest Cricket ground built by the Maharaja himself who was a great patron of the game.

 Nature is at her exuberant best in Chail.
-The majestic snow capped Shivalik peaks, the beautiful orchards and sylvan pine valleys surrounded by Deodar forests and crisp air… Chail surely casts a spell.
-The River Sutlej which takes twists and turns and the valley beneath offers a stupendous view form the hills of Chail.
+The majestic snow-capped Shivalik peaks, the beautiful orchards and sylvan pine valleys surrounded by Deodar forests and crisp air… Chail surely casts a spell.
+The River Sutlej which takes twists and turns and the valley beneath offers a stupendous view from the hills of Chail.
 Chail in Himachal Pradesh is enchanting and the views are mesmerizing.
-Chail is a small hamlet where the nature has showered with all its beauties, where time stands still and romance is in air.
+Chail is a small hamlet where nature has showered with all its beauties, where time stands still and romance is in air.
 Truly a paradise for all.

 Mostly Chail should be enjoyed for its natural beauty with its beautiful scented forests and the scenic beauty of the valleys of pine forests.
-Chail receives snowfall in winters and the snow gives way to marvellous flowers those blossom on the trees and the whole valley changes its colour.
+Chail receives snowfall in winters and the snow gives way to marvelous flowers those blossom on the trees and the whole valley changes its color.